A Stable Measure of Chaos in Dynamical Systems using Persistent Homology: Introduction: Dynamical Systems and Chaos

 Many real-world systems can be characterized by differential equations describing the dynamics of a collection of parameters over time.
 As such, they are commonly referred to as dynamical systems, which model a variety of phenomenon including but not limited to fluid dynamics, population growth, and chemical reactions.
 Dynamical systems are typically studied via their trajectories in state space, which, given an initial condition of the system, are obtained by integrating its differentials to yield a collection of time series and plotting these series together as multidimensional points in Euclidean space.
 Another common approach is to apply a sliding windows embedding to a single time series to produce a state space trajectory for the system \cite{perea2015,KANTZ199477}.
 A system feature of particular interest are control parameters that drastically change the system's behavior.
 Commonly studied behaviors are periodicity and chaoticity, and the study of which control parameters influence a system to behave in either of these fashions, and the extent of chaos when present.
 Intuitively, a system is periodic if its state space exhibits ``loop-like'' structure, in which as one traverses a point cloud trajectory, locations are revisited at a given frequency.
 On the other hand, a system is considered chaotic if as one traverses two neighboring trajectories, they become exponentially farther apart over time, a phenomenon referred to as the exponential divergence of nearby trajectories \cite{hilborn2006}.
 Several methods have been used to study periodicity and chaos, such as quantifying (\cite{hilborn2006,RUDISULI2013813}) or detecting (\cite{10.1063/5.0102421,10.1063/1.4983840,SHAH2025116054,TEMPELMAN2020132446}) these behaviors, as well as approximating the dimension of the geometric space occupied by a state-space trajectory (\cite{JaSc2020,GRASSBERGER1983189}).
 We provide an example in \autoref{fig:ex_lorenz_system} of a well known dynamical system, the Lorenz attractor (see \autoref{ssec:Lorenz_results} for details).
 This system models fluid convection and is defined by three differentials, which when integrated produce three time series in state space ($\mathbb{R}^3$).
 We show a chaotic system on the top and a periodic system on the bottom.

-\section{Limitations of Measuring Chaos}
+\subsection{Limitations of Measuring Chaos}

-A common method for quantifying the chaos in a dynamical system given a pair of its neighboring trajectories (i.e., those whose initial conditions are close) is via the Lyapunov exponent.
-This exponent measures the rate of exponential divergence of two neighboring trajectories over time in state space.
-A more positive Lyapunov exponent indicates more chaos, whereas less positive, zero, or negative values indicate periodicity \cite{hilborn2006,RUDISULI2013813}.
-In the right column of \autoref{fig:ex_lorenz_system}, we show an example of the Lyapunov exponent for a chaotic and a periodic Lorenz system.
-We can see that when the system is chaotic, the estimated Lyapunov exponent is larger (1.38 vs 0.7).
+A common method for quantifying the chaos in a dynamical system given a pair of its neighboring trajectories (i.e., those whose initial conditions are close) is via the maximal Lyapunov exponent.
+This exponent measures the largest rate of exponential divergence of two neighboring trajectories over time in state space, and in practice is estimated by calculating the slope of a linear regression on the logarithm of pairwise Euclidean distances (divided by the distance between initial conditions) against time.
+Theoretically, positive maximal exponents indicate chaos and zero or negative values indicate periodicity.
+In practice, higher positive maximal exponents indicate greater chaos, whereas lower positive, zero, or negative values indicate greater periodicity \cite{hilborn2006,RUDISULI2013813}.
+In the right column of \autoref{fig:ex_lorenz_system}, we show an example of the maximal Lyapunov exponent for a chaotic and a periodic Lorenz system.
+We can see that when the system is chaotic, the estimated exponent is larger (1.38 vs 0.7).